condg/condg.github.io/events.md

 For more information visit [www.arenatechnight.com](http://www.arenatechnight.com/)

-### IT Game Day: Winter 2017 (Sunday, March 5th, 2017)

-It's been awile.
-So let's get together for some gaming!

-For those who haven't attended, this is a day for tech pros and their family and friends to hang out and play tabletop games.
-You're encouraged to bring your favorite games and teach them to the rest of us.
-Have a game you want to playtest?
-Bring that and we'll give it a shot.

-As always, we will have plenty of food and drinks on hand.

-Register for free today at [www.Eventbrite.com](https://www.eventbrite.com/e/it-game-day-winter-2017-tickets-32003812264)

 ## Conferences

 ---------------------------------------

-### Stir Trek (May 5th, 2017)
-[Stir Trek](http://stirtrek.com/) is a one-day conference focused on teaching software developers, and others in the industry, the latest and greatest in technologies, techniques, and tools.
-The full day of content is always concluded with a private screening of a blockbuster film on its opening day.

 ### Path to Agility (May 25-26th, 2017)
 [The Path to Agility](https://www.thepathtoagility.com/) conference was developed to further COHAA’s mission to promote the use of Agile practices and principles.
 COHAA has engaged a number of national and regional Agile thought leaders to provide session content focused on a mix of business, technical, and/or management topics.
 Whether you are well along the path or just starting out, this conference will help guide you in the right direction.